boostcon/cppnow_code_of_conduct/code_of_conduct.md

-%%CONFERENCE%% is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+%%CONFERENCE%% is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion or political affiliation.

 Harassment includes: